 In this moment, here is an expression of the qualities that were important to my life unfolding that way it has.

 1. Selfing.
 There is a Buddhist teaching that illuminates a balance point between being selfish and selfless that I came to love.
-On the one hand if we are not selfish we cannot learn to love and forgive ourselves.
-On the other hand if we are completely selfless, and give ourselves up to others, we retain no "self" identity that can offer an unique expression of our contribution to the evolution of intelligence.
-The practice is to find the balance point where you are serving yourself and those around you.
+On the one hand, if we are not selfish we cannot learn to love and forgive ourselves.
+On the other hand if we are completely selfless, and give ourselves up to others, we retain no "self" identity that can offer an unique expression of our contribution to the evolution of expanding intelligence.
+The practice is to find the balance point where you are serving yourself and those around you in any given moment.
 "Selfing."

 2. Follow/Indulge your curiosity.
 Ask a lot of questions.
 Get interested in what goes on with others.
 Engage with the great unity of the web of life.
 Bask in the warmth of intimate connections.
 Experience the quiet peace at the end of a breath.
 Dance in the fire of creative moments.
 Engage with love in all its forms.

 3. Animating force.
 I do believe there is a force larger than ourselves that we humans engage with in this life and on this planet.
 In a sense, co-creating with us.
 For me it is not a white haired dude sitting on a throne.
 I instead experience this force flowing though me, available to me and reminding me in my better moments that I am a part of something much larger than just myself.